kimai/kimai/UPGRADING.md

 ## [1.1](https://github.com/kevinpapst/kimai2/releases/tag/1.1)

-Nothing special for this release, if you upgrade from 1.0 / 1.0.1.
+[Update as usual](https://www.kimai.org/documentation/updates.html), nothing special for this release if you upgrade from 1.0 / 1.0.1.

-This release fixes an [XSS issue](https://github.com/kevinpapst/kimai2/pull/962) found and reported by @osamaalaah

 ## [1.0.1](https://github.com/kevinpapst/kimai2/releases/tag/1.0.1)

-Nothing special for this release, if you upgrade from 1.0.
+[Update as usual](https://www.kimai.org/documentation/updates.html), nothing special for this release if you upgrade from 1.0.

 ## [1.0](https://github.com/kevinpapst/kimai2/releases/tag/1.0)